-Join Curt Frye for an in-depth discussion in this video Importing and exporting data in Mathematica, part of Up and Running with Mathematica 9.
+Join Curt Frye for an in-depth discussion in this video Importing and exporting data in Mathematica, part of Learning Mathematica 9.

 Throughout this course, i have shown you how to, perform your calculations on data that we typed in by lists.
 Most data sets that you work with will be fairly large so it's unlikely that you'll be typing in data directly.
 So in this movie, I will show you how to import and export data.
 I have created a new blank, Mathematica notebook.
 And the first thing I need to do, is to bring in my files.
 To do, that I can use the Import command but I need to know one critical bit of information, the full file path and name of the file that I want to import from.

 And in Windows, there is actually a fairly straight forward way to get that, even within the graphical user interface.
 So i'll switch over, to my extra size files folder, inside of File Explorer.
 And here you can see that I have a coma separated values file called create.
 It's important that you save your data, in a coma separated value, or C-S-V file.
 It's a very common format, its text based it allows you to save as much data as you want, with no real restrictions.
 So, it's just the interchange format of choice and I highly recommend that you use it.

 So what you want to do, is click the create file to get the same file path information on the Mac, control click the file and finder, and click get info.
 The file path appears next to the word where.
 You can copy the text and paste it into Mathematica.
 And then you need to find out, the path that points to this file.
 To do that in Windows, in the File Explorer, go up to the Navigation bar, here at the top.
 And click this folder, it's to the left of this right pointing arrow.